 Brass instruments fall under the broad category of “aerophone,” which is an instrument that produces sound when air is blown into it.

-Whereas brass instruments are now made exclusively of the metal brass, as mentioned, these instruments date back to various ancient and medieval civilizations.
+Whereas brass instruments are now made exclusively of the metal brass, as mentioned, these instruments date back to various ancient and medieval civilizations, which utilized different materials.

 In fact, trumpets have been found in Egyptian tombs, as well as in Scandinavia and China, showing just how universal music is to human cultures.

 In the Americas, there are depictions of trumpets in Peruvian art dating to 300 AD.
-At this time, if not made from animal bone, they would be constructed from a variety of metals, such as bronze or silver.
+At that time, if not made from animal bone, they would have been constructed from a variety of metals, such as bronze or silver.

 In the medieval period, trumpets began to be used in the military to help command armies.

-This military aspect of brass is a common thread throughout many of the instruments that will be examined in this article.
+This military aspect of brass is a common thread throughout many of the instruments examined in this article.

 Again, although this is still commonly associated with the military today, the use of brass in the military is an ancient practice referenced in Roman works of history such as Vegetius’ De re militari, which describes how “The music of the [Roman] legion consists of trumpets, cornets and buccinae [an ancient Roman brass instrument].”